jorendorff/rust-ignorance/ignorance.md

 ## Traits

+> Suppose I have `trait Y: X { ... }`.
+Can I provide the implementation of X's methods
+> inside the `impl Y for T` block?

+No.

+> Can I `impl Y for T` first, and `impl X for T` afterwards in the same module?

+Yes.

+> In a different module in the same crate?

+Yes.

 > Can I add a method to all instances of a trait, without defining a new
 > trait, by saying something like this?
 >